go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 Please ensure that the bug is not reported already, this helps us focusing on working on bug fixes not triage work.

+### Contributing to the code

+If you want to contribute to the code, go to GitHub and check out the latest version and follow the instructions on how to build the plugin from source.
+After that, you can start picking some [pending tasks](https://github.com/go-lang-plugin-org/go-lang-idea-plugin/issues) on the issue tracker.
+Make sure you look for issues tags with [up for grabs](https://github.com/go-lang-plugin-org/go-lang-idea-plugin/labels/up%20for%20grabs) as these are some of the easier ones to get started with.

 ### Submitting test cases